Oaklight/toolregistry-hub/docs/en/server.md

 ## Environment Variables

-In addition to `API_BEARER_TOKEN`, you can set other environment variables to configure the server:
+You can set the following environment variables to configure the server:

+### Authentication Related

-- `API_BEARER_TOKEN` - Bearer Token for API authentication
+- `API_BEARER_TOKEN` - Bearer Token for API authentication (supports single token or comma-separated multiple tokens)
+- `API_BEARER_TOKENS_FILE` - Path to token file, with one token per line

+### Other Configuration

 - Other tool-specific environment variables (such as search API keys, etc.)

 ## Troubleshooting